-Learn about compliance responsibilities for businesses that provide credit or loans to consumers.
+Learn about compliance responsibilities for businesses that provide credit, loans, or other financial services.

 Does your company advertise consumer leases?
 This publication focuses on your legal obligations under the Consumer Leasing Act and Regulation M.